 Richard Duguay is a guitarist who appeared on Guns & Roses' covers album The Spaghetti Incident and toured the world with Duff McKagan and his band.
 But before hanging with the Gunners on Sunset Strip, and his current gig, performing in the modern lineup of The Pagans, Duguay was a punk rocker from Winnipeg, Canada who played in bands Personalty Crisis and the short-lived Lowlife.

-Originally released in 1979 on the band's own Airout label, Lowlife's sole 7" Leaders mixed the right amount of melody with raw punk and humor.
-With a black and white cover featuring the faces of Jim Jones, Idi Amin, Charles Manson, and Hitler, the album looked and sounded very much like something a young punk band from a smaller Canadian prairie city to release in 1979.
+Originally released in 1979 on the band's own Airout label, Lowlife's sole 7" Leaders mixed the right amount of melody with raw punk and humour.
+With a black and white cover featuring the faces of Jim Jones, Idi Amin, Charles Manson and Hitler, the album looked and sounded very much like something a young punk band from a smaller Canadian prairie city to release in 1979.
 But the three tracks, particularly the b-side "White Lightning" and "Thinking Naturally" hold up surprisingly well and even have an obnoxious 80s hardcore vibe to them.

 Long out of print, the record is now reissued on Chicago label HoZac.
 We tracked down Richard and sent him some questions.